MicrosoftDocs/azure-devops-docs/docs/boards/boards/reorder-cards.md

 > [!NOTE]
 > The **Move to column position** feature requires you to enable the **New Boards Hub** preview feature.
 To enable this feature, see [Manage or enable features](../../project/navigation/preview-features.md).

-Specify a value within the range listed which corresponds to the number of items currently in the column.
+Specify a value within the range listed, which corresponds to the number of items currently in the column.

 :::image type="content" source="media/reorder/move-to-position.png" alt-text="Screenshot of Boards, Move to column position dialog.":::